-lwi Hapū Partnerships
+Iwi and Hapū Partnerships

-The Coordinated Incident Management system recognises the importance and need for Iwi Representation within the Control Function of a Coordination Centre.
-Due to the differing roles and responsibilities of the Group Emergency Coordination Centre and the Emergency Operation Centre this representation will be different at each level and will depend on the emergencies impacts.
+The Coordinated Incident Management System recognises the importance and need for iwi representation within the Control Function of a Coordination Centre.
+Due to the differing roles and responsibilities of the Group Emergency Coordination Centre and the Emergency Operation Centre this representation will be different at each level and will depend on the emergency's impacts.